Best Forex Brokers with Trading APIs for 2026

 Regulation: FCA, CFTC, ASIC, MAS

 Forex.com’s REST API averages approximately 20 milliseconds execution speed in published independent testing.
-Order routing was updated in 2026 to distribute execution across the full available liquidity pool rather than a single pricing source.
+FOREX.com routes client orders through its execution infrastructure as described in its execution policy.
 The minimum deposit is $100.

 Raw accounts price from around 0.2 pips with a per-lot commission.
 Standard accounts include all costs within the spread.
 For US-based traders, Forex.com is one of the more accessible regulated options given CFTC oversight.
 The API documentation is clear and covers standard endpoints for order management, position handling, and market data.